-Since the Belize Barrier Reef Reserve System is Belize’s only UNESCO World Heritage Site, it seemed like the country and I were in complete agreement about how I should be spedning my time.
-As much as I love walking through jungle to get to a Mayan site, or taking a bus two hours to get to rural Urugauy, to visit this World Heritage Site, we got picked up by boat and motored lazily through the Caribbean in the afternoon.
+Since the Belize Barrier Reef Reserve System is Belize’s only UNESCO World Heritage Site, it seemed like the country and I were in complete agreement about how I should be spending my time.
+As much as I love walking through the jungle to get to a Mayan site, or taking a bus two hours to get to rural Uruguay, to visit this World Heritage Site, we got picked up by boat and motored lazily through the Caribbean in the afternoon.
 Lovely!

 One of my friends visited multiple times as a scuba diver, but I am not ready to take the scuba plunge.
-This was my first time snorkelling, and I was way more nervous than I needed to be ahead of time.
+This was my first time snorkeling, and I was way more nervous than I needed to be ahead of time.
 Once I was in the water, I couldn’t believe how much fun it was.
-I definitely will be snorkelling more when the opportunities arise.
+I definitely will be snorkeling more when the opportunities arise.

-Obviously, I had heard of the Great Barrier Reef in Austrailia, but I hadn’t heard of the Believe Barrier Reef before, even though it’s the world’s second largest barrier reef.
+Obviously, I had heard of the Great Barrier Reef in Austrailia, but I hadn’t heard of the Believe Barrier Reef before, even though it’s the world’s retond largest barrier reef.